ttvd/moreram-osx/README.md

 * This is inspired by [graphitemaster/moreram](https://github.com/graphitemaster/moreram)
 * This is perhaps a joke.
 * This can potentially waste memory (due to shadowing).
-* This is still work in progress.
+* This is still work in progress and there are bugs.
+Please report.

 ## License